-However, with such a huge active user base, marketers need to adopt strategies that cut through the noise.
-Check out these 10 LinkedIn social marketing tips you can use from the get-go.
+However, with such a huge active user base, marketers need to adopt strategies that cut through the noise, whether it is about using some effective LinkedIn automation tools or adapting some creative social marketing tips.
+Check out these 10 LinkedIn social marketing tips you can use from the get-go

 As a beginner, your first step on LinkedIn should be to provide a complete profile.
 Your profile is the face of your brand, so it’s important for your profile to be professional.
 Your profile has the potential to influence your relationship with prospects.
 An impressive profile can attract quality connections.
 In contrast, a profile that’s lacking can convey a shoddy brand.

 In the best negotiation classes, experts recommend using a professional profile photo for a positive first impression.
 Other essential profile elements to include are:

 - An up-to-date job title and description

 - Complete background (education, class year, and work history)